bmikolaj/direscraw/README.md

 Directory Rescue Crawler uses `ddrescue` to recover full directories from one location to another. `ddrescue` by itself can only recover individual files or full filesystems.

-This program also prints an error and runtime summary in each subdirectory copied and a full summary in the root directory via the included `errcalc` program.
-This report is then fed into `htmlrepgen` to generate a full HTML report (`direscraw_HTMLReport.html`) in the root directory.
+This program also prints an error and runtime summary in each subdirectory copied and a full summary in the top-most directory via the included `errcalc` program.
+This report is then fed into `htmlrepgen` to generate a full HTML report (`direscraw_HTMLReport.html`) in the top-most directory.

 ##Dependencies
 Directory Rescue Crawler was designed for Linux and uses the following programs;